insilmaril/vym/doc/devel/README-layout.md

 ----------

-- Container either represents a graphical object, e.g. the HeadingContainer is the text of a branch on the map.
-Or the container has contains (sic!) a set of other containers
+- Container either represents a graphical object, e.g. the HeadingContainer, which is the text of a branch on the map.
+Or the container contains (sic!) a set of other containers

 - Containers containing others use ContainerLayouts and hints for aligning their subcontainers.
 This information is used for repositioning and defined in the MapDesign

-- Containers are no longer part of a BranchObj, but become their own structures.
-In the end they will probably replace the current MapObj and inherited classes.

 - Container classes (like MapObjs previously) don't follow the rule of
   three: This works, because we